 At the beginning of World War 2 less than 2 per cent of Australia had been adequately mapped.
 As a consequence, an emergency mapping scheme was instigated in November 1940 and resulted in 80 per cent of Australia being covered by preliminary mapping by the end of the war.
 The inadequate mapping situation pre-war and the post-war national economic development need to have an adequate national geographic framework were considered at a conference of the Commonwealth Survey Committee and State Surveyors-General in January 1945.
-A recommendation from this conference to form a National Mapping Council (NMC) was approved by the commonwealth government in March 1945.
+A recommendation from this conference to form a a National Mapping Council (NMC) was approved by the commonwealth government in March 1945.

 The NMC's role was to coordinate the national mapping activities of commonwealth and state government civilian and defence force mapping entities that comprised the council's membership.
 The NMC was initially chaired by Frederick Marshall Johnston, the Commonwealth Surveyor-General.
 Johnston assumed the coordination responsibilities of the newly created role of Director of National Mapping in addition to his other duties.